 All this to say, I have wanted to question the moment, the necessity before I text and ask myself these questions: Do I need to text him/her at this very instant?
 May this wait, and I talk to him/her later?
 Do I even need to say this at all?
 Could I just stop and pray?

 Since the text, I was thinking about sending my husband wasn’t urgent and didn’t matter at all.
 My next thought was the goal I’ve been trying to reach – Will I stop and pray?
 Will the moment I grab my phone to text, someone, be a trigger for me to pray for someone?

 This idea to stop before texting is kind of a form of fasting because it is saying no to something we do so easily.
 Without much thought, we grab our phones like we grab food.
 In fact, I might say it is harder for some to fast their phone, then to fast a meal.

 As I put away the idea of texting my husband, I started to pray.

-As for a funny paradox, when God puts someone on my mind I often text the person and say, “I am praying for you.”
+As for a funny paradox, when God puts someone in my mind I often text the person and say, “I am praying for you.”
 I hope to encourage the individual as maybe they are having a hard day?
 Some days I never know.
 So after I technically stopped.
 (I put down my phone to pray.)
 I started again.
 I texted the individual who I just prayed for.
 I didn’t say much of anything, but, “Praying for you as I take out my dog.”

 Ironically, all of a sudden my dog decides to stop, and sit right next to the black hot pavement.
 He didn’t even go pee.
-I began to laugh, and actually texted the person again (along with the picture below), “I guess God or my dog wants me to pray longer.”
+I began to laugh, and texted the person again (along with the picture below), “I guess God or my dog wants me to pray longer.”